fsn1995/fsn1995.github.io/_posts/2022-02-25-Albedo-Inspector.md

 A week number is also required to compute the image mosaic.
 This may take a while if the week number is too large.
 A week number of 1 is a good starting point for albedo in July 2014.
+Note that the image is restricted to the current map window.

 <img src="assets\gif\albedoinspectorLoad.gif" alt="load map" height="600px" width="100%"/>